Gustave Boulanger: Friendship with Charles Garnier

 Boulanger shared a long and fruitful relationship, both personal and professional, with the architect Charles Garnier.
 Garnier obtained the Grand Prix de Rome in 1848 at age twenty-three, for architecture.
 Boulanger obtained his Grand Prix de Rome for art the next year at age twenty-five, and the two met as students enjoying their subsequent scholarships at the French Academy at Rome.
 A portrait of Garnier by Boulanger dated 1854 is in the collection of the Academy at the Villa Medici.
 Boulanger would execute several more portraits of Garnier over the decades.

 In 1868, Boulanger spent the month of May traveling in Spain with Garnier and his wife, Louise Bary Garnier.
 Garnier's travel journal, filled with architectural sketches and character studies, includes a few drawings by Boulanger, and several sketches of Boulanger by Garnier, including one of "pauvre Boulanger" with a scarf binding his jaw with the knot tied atop his head, suffering a toothache.
 The Bibliothèque nationale de France has made the original manuscript of Garnier's Voyage en Espagne freely available online, and an English translation with facsimile of the original was published in 2012.

 The two friends found the opportunity to collaborate when Garnier designed two opulent opera houses and commissioned Boulanger to execute large and elaborate paintings to decorate walls and ceilings.
 Boulanger's paintings for the Foyer de la Danse in the Opéra Garnier in Paris (1875) and his massive ceiling painting Allegory of Music high above the stage of the Opéra de Monte-Carlo (1879) were judged by some critics to be his most successful work.

 The two men came to share a familial intimacy and were in almost daily contact.
 Boulanger's closeness to the Garniers can be seen in his drawing of their infant son Daniel sleeping, made around 1862; the child died at age two.
 The poignant memento eventually passed from the Garnier family to the Louvre.

 In a letter to Garnier, Boulanger inquired: "How is the earthly envelope of that beautiful soul that is so dear to me?
 Do you know you are the second person in my life in whom have I found an imagination and a heart after my own fashion?"
-(The first person was presumably Boulanger's wife, Nathalie.)
+(Boulanger does not name the first person.)

 Born a year and a half apart, Boulanger and Garnier died within a year of each other.